jhpyle/docassemble/_docs/docker.md

 docker rmi $(docker images | awk "{print $3}")
 {% endhighlight %}

-While these commands are helpful, you should understand what they are doing before you run them.
+You should understand what they are doing before you run them.
 The first command stops all the containers.
 It uses the output of `docker ps -a -q` to get a list of the container IDs of all of the containers on the system, and passes that list to `docker stop`.
 The second command deletes all of the containers on the system.
 The third command deletes all the images on the server.
 This last command frees up the most disk space.
 It is usually necessary to remove the containers first (the [`docker rm`] line), as the containers depend on the images.

 Note that if you try to run these commands, you might get an error like `"docker stop" requires at least 1 argument.` This is harmless;